-Display Stream Compression, often abbreviated DSC, is a form of visually lossless compression developed by the Video Electronics Standards Association (VESA) for ultra high definition displays to reduce the bandwidth demand on the links between source material like Blu-ray players, PCs, and games consoles, and displays.
+Display Stream Compression, often abbreviated DSC, is a form of visually lossless compression developed by the Video Electronics Standards Association (VESA) for ultra-high definition displays to reduce the bandwidth demand on the links between source material like Blu-ray players, PCs, gaming consoles, and displays.

 What is Display Stream Compression?
 It's the technology that makes 8K more than possible today and will unlock even higher resolution displays and refresh rates in the future.